QiangSi28/water_monitor_system/README.md

 <a name="heading-5"></a>
 ## Organization of the Project
 ###### Salinity Subsystem:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籱onitors and controls the salinity (salt ratio) of the water for growing healthy shrimp.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※monitors and controls the salinity (salt ratio) of the water for growing healthy shrimp.
 ###### Minerals Subsystem:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籱onitors and controls the minerals for growing healthy shrimp.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※monitors and controls the minerals for growing healthy shrimp.
 ###### Turbidity Subsystem:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籱onitors and controls the turbidity of the water necessary for the healthy growth of shrimp.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※monitors and controls the turbidity of the water necessary for the healthy growth of shrimp.
 ###### Wireless Communication:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籸eceives all the acquired sensor data on the main controller using wireless protocols.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※receives all the acquired sensor data on the main controller using wireless protocols.

 ----
 ###### Temperature Subsystem:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籱onitors and controls the temperature of water tank for growing shrimp, and sends the temperature value to the main controller.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※monitors and controls the temperature of water tank for growing shrimp, and sends the temperature value to the main controller.
 ###### Wireless Communication:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籹ends the received data to the cloud using wireless communication.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※sends the received data to the cloud using wireless communication.
 ###### Mobile app:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籥 cloudbased mobile app to monitor all subsystems and report to the user.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※a cloudbased mobile app to monitor all subsystems and report to the user.
 Also, in the event of WiFi not being available, the system will switch to cellular communications to send its data to the cloud.

 ----
 ###### Ammonia Subsystem:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籱onitors and controls the ammonia level needed to grow shrimp.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※monitors and controls the ammonia level needed to grow shrimp.
 ###### PH Subsystem:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籥n automatic acidity controller subsystem with a pH probe to make sure that the acidity of the water is appropriate for shrimp growth and sends the pH value to main controller.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※an automatic acidity controller subsystem with a pH probe to make sure that the acidity of the water is appropriate for shrimp growth and sends the pH value to main controller.
 ###### Backup Batteries:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籩ach subsystem has its own backup backup battery to prevent power outage.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※each subsystem has its own backup backup battery to prevent power outage.

 ----
 ###### Feed Subsystem:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籥n automatic feed controller subsystem for periodic feeding, and sends the status message to main controller.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※an automatic feed controller subsystem for periodic feeding, and sends the status message to main controller.
 ###### Oxygen Subsystem:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籥n automatic oxygen controller subsystem to meet the desired levels of oxygen for the shrimp to survive and grow, and sends the oxygen level value to the main controller.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※an automatic oxygen controller subsystem to meet the desired levels of oxygen for the shrimp to survive and grow, and sends the oxygen level value to the main controller.
 ###### PCB Design:
-&ensp;&ensp;&ensp;&ensp;&ensp;  鈥籩ach subsystem has its own PCB to reduce sizes(easy to manage), chance of errors, and possibilities of short circuit.
+&ensp;&ensp;&ensp;&ensp;&ensp;  ※each subsystem has its own PCB to reduce sizes(easy to manage), chance of errors, and possibilities of short circuit.
 ###### Enclosures:

 Subsystems | Length(cm) | Width(cm) | Height(cm) |